 Wi-Fi Calling actually makes the matter worse in most cases.
 When you use Wi-Fi Calling instead of cell signals, the phone is still searching for good voice signals, and that means that in addition to using the cellular radio, now you’re using Wi-Fi, which takes even more power.
 When you’re actually talking, you’re probably using about the same amount of power either way, but you’re still constantly searching for voice signals.
 It’s great to have the option of Wi-Fi Calling but it’s just another thing that drains your battery quickly.

 On the other hand, a cellular booster does it right.
 By providing a strong signal to your phone, there’s no need to use extra power to give you good call quality, and no need to turn on the Wi-Fi radio to make calls.
 With a cellular booster, you may also get better call quality, too.
-If your carrier supports HD Voice, it’s usually over LTE not over Wi-Fi so you’ll get astonishingly good call quality with a cellular booster.
-If you haven’t tried HD Voice you don’t know what you’re missing… it doesn’t sound like a phone call at all.
+With the latest improvements in LTE and 5G, you’ll also get astonishingly good call quality with a cellular booster.
+If you’ve been using an older 3G phone you don’t know what you’re missing… it doesn’t sound like a phone call at all.
 It sounds like a studio recording.
 While I personally don’t have any problems with the way cell phone calls sound, it is pretty neat to hear the difference.

 It’s become pretty obvious in the last several years that we’re all looking for more and more from our phones.
 We use voice assistants, we stream both music and video, and we communicate constantly through text, voice, social media, and anything else we can think of.
 Yet, battery technology has hit a brick wall.
 Today’s batteries are the same as they were ten years ago, just more cleverly packaged.
 Unless there’s some sort of miracle that lets the same battery last ten times longer, battery life is going to be the number one problem with mobile devices in the next ten years.